sevagh/pitch-detection/README.md

 ### Dependency - libxcorr

-I refactored out the autocorrelation implementation to leverage [my fork of libxcorr](https://github.com/sevagh/libxcorr).
+I refactored the autocorrelation and MPM implementations to leverage [my fork of libxcorr](https://github.com/sevagh/libxcorr).

+This allows for some speed gains when using FFT cross-correlation in MPM.
+The algorithm that still doesn't use libxcorr is YIN, this is a work-in-progress.

 ### Deprecating Goertzel/DFT